jundalisay/sp/content/en/research/indian/gospel/chapter-22d.md

 Surendra's younger brother and his nephews were present.
 The brother worked in an office and one of the nephews was studying law.

 MASTER (to Surendra's relatives): "My advice to you is not to become attached to the world.
-You see, Rākhāl now understands what is knowledge and what is ignorance.
+You see, Rakhal now understands what is knowledge and what is ignorance.
 He can discriminate between the Real and the unreal.
 So I say to him: 'Go home.
 You may come here once in a while and spend a day or two with me.'

 "Have a friendly relationship with one another.
 That will be for your good and make you all happy.
 In a theatre the performance goes well only if the musicians sing with one voice.
 And that also gladdens the hearts of the audience.